-- 7. Create a firewall rule to allow all traffic from selected subnets to the firewall: - Name Enter the firewall rule name. - Network Select the network created in Step 1. - Source filter Select Subnetworks. - Subnetworks Select the public subnet and all private subnets with instances that are using the firewall as the default gateway. - Allowed protocols and ports Enter a semicolon-delimited, lower-case list of protocols and ports.
+- 7. Create a firewall rule to allow all traffic from selected subnets to the firewall: - Name Enter the firewall rule name. - Network Select the network created in Step 1. - Source filter Select Subnetworks.

+Allowed protocols and ports - Enter a semicolon-delimited, lower-case list of protocols and ports.
 E.g., tcp:0-65535;udp:0-65535;icmp to allow all TCP, UDP, and ICMP traffic between instances in these subnets.